js5966/py-homework-06/README.md

-# py-homework-06
-Py Homework 6
+# Homework 6 - Pandas Exercises

 This is a repository with various Pandas exercises